neuronsimulator/nrn/docs/install/mac_pkg.md

 the program can run,
 and the numbers after the py indicate the python versions that are compatible with this package.
 Those python versions must be installed on the developer machine.
-On a Mac x86_64 architecture the script, by default, creates, e.g., ```nrn-8.0a-427-g1a80b2cc-osx-x86_64-py-38-39-310.pkg``` On a Mac arm64 architecture, the script will build a universal pkg only if all the Python's are themselves universal.
+The script will build a universal pkg only if all the Python's are themselves universal.

 A space separated list of python executable arguments can be used in